Skip to main content

 If you normally live and study in the UK but work abroad during the holidays, for tax purposes you'll still count as a UK resident for that tax year.
 You will be liable for UK tax on anything you earn abroad above the personal allowance.
 However if your overseas employer also taxes you, and you aren't able to claim tax back directly from the foreign authorities, you'll probably be able to claim a deduction or credit in the UK.
 Ask your Tax Office for details if this applies to you.

-• Contact HM Revenue & Customs
+• Contact HM Revenue and Customs

 National Insurance